The Perfect Diet: Does it Exist?

 SPOILER ALERT: There isn’t one Perfect Diet that works for every single person on this planet.
 That would be impossible!

-For example, in my household of just four people, we requires 3 different diets to thrive!
+For example, in my household of just four people, we require 3 different diets to thrive!

 High in Nutrients